lgomez9/100-days-of-code/log.md

 **Thoughts**: Had a productive day, after a pretty meh week, besides Friday.
 Felt good to be productive, and looking forward to hopefully having a very balanced week this week between productivity and fun.

 **Link to work**: In the Project Euler folder in this repository.

+### Day 45-50: February 17-21, 2020

+A couple of days of doing Leetcode, Project Euler, and the Web Development course!
+Finished halfway through Project Euler 100, but still have plenty of work to do to finish it up.

+### Day 51: Mar 1, 2020

+**Today's Progress**: Started working on redoing the RESTful Routes project, but this time, instead of dogs, I've remade it so that it's a log of all the books that I've read so far this year.
+I'm going to keep updating it throughout the year, and it'll be my official book tab!

+**Thoughts**: Actually really enjoying this project because it has some personal significance.
+Been a lot easier to think up of some new features that I'd actually want to see added!
+Going to eventually add movies to this too, so that I can also keep track of that information super easily.

+**Link to work**: On Goorm, going to translate it to Github.